-displays.
-In line with the obstacle-avoidance account, peak grasp aperture was significantly smaller for the small gap than for the large one for the perceived-as-same display, t(18)=6.22, $p<8x10^{-6}$.
-Crucially, however, peak grasp aperture did not vary as a function of the reduction in gap size for the perceived-as-different display, t(18)=-1.35, p>0.19.
-Thus, the reduction in gap-size failed to reduce peak grasp aperture across both display types.
-Since the illusion did not influence peak grasp aperture across both display types, we are left with the real difference in size as the lone explanatory factor.
+A formal test for influence of gap size on grasp aperture was couched in terms of whether the reduction in gap size that occurs moving from the large inducers to the small ones affected PGA consistently across the 'perceived-as-same' and 'perceived-as-different' displays.
+In line with the obstacle-avoidance account, PGA was significantly smaller for the small gap than for the large one for the perceived-as-same display, $t{18} = 6.22$, $p < 8 \times 10^{-6}$.
+Crucially, however, PGA did not vary as a function of the reduction in gap size for the perceived-as-different display, $t{18} = -1.35$, p > 0.19.
+Thus, the reduction in gap size failed to reduce PGA across both display types.
+Since the illusion did not influence PGA across both display types, we are left with the real difference in size as the lone explanatory factor for both displays.

-Overall, the analysis of peak grasp aperture shows that this measure tracks the real sizes of the discs, rather than the perceived size or the size of the gap between the outside of the disc and the inner edges of the surrounding annuli.
+Overall, the analysis of PGA shows that this measure tracks the real sizes of the discs, rather than the perceived size or the size of the gap between the outside of the disc and the inner edges of the surrounding annuli.
 The manual estimates, in stark contrast, track the perceived sizes of the discs.